ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 # Intex SSP-H-20-1 Arduino Spa Manager
 This project aim to provide a replacement for the motherboard of the Intex SSP-20 motherboard.
-My wish was to be able to remote control the spa and integrate it in my domotic system (Jeedom but it should work with other system).
+My wish was to be able to remote control the spa and integrate it in my domotic system (Jeedom but it should work with other system since it rely on MQTT protocol).
 The second goal of this project is to improve the reliability of this spa and specificaly to solve a random E95 error problem.
 My spa was still under waranty when i started this project so I tried to be as stealth as possible...

 ## 1) Intex motherboard reverse engineering
-Below the annotate picture of the motherboard and somes remarks about everythings.
+Below the annotate picture of the motherboard with my understanding of its working principle.

 ![Motherboard schematic](/images/motherboard_schematic.png)